actionml/docs.actionml.com/ur_config.md

 ### Biases

+Biases in query fields can be used to do blend content-based results with collaborative filtering results.
+They can also be used to implement [business rules](/docs/ur_advanced_tuning#rules).

-These take the form of boosts and filters where a neutral bias is 1.0.
+These take the form of boosts and inclusion and exclusion filters where a neutral bias is 1.0.
 The importance of some part of the query may be boosted by a positive non-zero float.
 If the bias is < 0 it is considered a filter&mdash;meaning no recommendation is made that lacks the filter value(s).

 Think of bias as a multiplier to the score of the items that meet the condition so if bias = 2, and item-1 meets the condition, then multiply item-1's score times the bias.
 After all biases are applied the recommendations are returned ranked by score.
 The effect of bias is to:

- - Bias from 0 to < 1 : lower ranking for items that match the condition
+ - Bias > 0 to < 1 : lower ranking for items that match the condition
  - Bias = 1: no effect
  - Bias > 1: raise the ranking for items that match the condition.
+ - Bias = 0: exclude all items that match the condition
- - Bias < 0: A negative bias will **only** return items that meet the condition, so in other words it filters out any that do not meet all the conditions
+ - Bias < 0: A negative bias will **only** return items that meet the condition, so in other words it filters out any that do not meet the conditions.
+For ORing and ANDing conditions see [Advanced Tuning Rules](/docs/ur_advanced_tuning#rules).

 One example of a filter is where it may make sense to show only "electronics" recommendations when the user is viewing an electronics product.
 Biases are often applied to a list of data, for instance the user is looking at a video page with a cast of actors.
 The "cast" list is metadata attached to items and a query can show "people who liked this, also liked these" type recommendations but also include the current cast boosted by 1.01.
 This can be seen as showing similar item recommendations but using the cast members to gently boost the similar items (since by default they have a neutral 1.0 boost).
 The result would be similar items favoring ones with similar cast members.